 There are several issues with the current group of housing bears.
 Some of the assumptions in the investment aspect of this are questionable (more on this shortly).
 But the main issue is that too many people are looking at housing as if it is purely mathematical, which it isn't.

-My colleague Josh Brown sums it up nicely:
+My Homeownership Reconsidered Josh Brown sums it up nicely:

 I own my home and I consider it my greatest investment.
 It gives me confidence and satisfaction.
 It provides a sense of permanence for my children.
 It makes my wife happy to decorate it, landscape it and care for it.
 Plus, I like not paying rent, something I spent most of my twenties doing in Manhattan.
 I have no mortgage so my only ongoing cost outside of maintenance is property tax, which I look at as an investment in the town’s school district and as a barrier of entry that keeps the other homes around me filled with hardworking, productive members of society.

 Whether or not my home’s price will exceed the rate of inflation in the next few decades is irrelevant to me.
 Especially because I invest elsewhere – retirement accounts, my own business, etc.